dexy/dexy/docs/index.md

 And this is used to determine the hashstring:
 {{ d.source.artifact.set_hashstring }}

 This hashstring is used as the basis for caching and retrieving artifact information.

+## Caching and Retrieving Artifact Information

 Broadly speaking, we have three types of information to be concerned with.

 Metadata - this incorporates the hash dict data and other metadata needed to help generate the artifact.